-Readers and subscribers… two vital components to any successful blog.
-But where do you find them and how do you bring them back time and again?
+But where do you find them, and how do you bring them back time and again?

 By providing engaging and relevant content.
-You research their needs, understand their specific struggle, and give your community exactly what they’re looking for.
+You research their needs, understand their struggles, and give your community exactly what they’re looking for.

 1. Pick Your Niche

 “Stop Writing about Everything.
 So many brands create content and try to cover everything, instead of focusing on the core niche that they can position themselves as an expert around.
 No one cares about your special recipe… Find your niche, and then go even more niche.– Joe Pulizzi, founder Content Marketing Institute

 Shareable content has a purpose.
 There is passion and authenticity behind it, a vision that is driven by overarching goals.
 Goals that were laid out when you started your blog.

 Before you begin to write your post, determine whether or not it is aligned with your desired goals.
 Will it produce the results you are hoping to achieve?
 Outlining the major points of your post and then fleshing each one out will keep you focused and on track.

 If a blog post feels forced, dump it and move on.
 If you can’t connect to your content, you can be sure that no one else will.